jenkinsci/digitalocean-plugin/README.md

 Allow Jenkins to start agents on [DigitalOcean](https://digitalocean.com/) droplets on demand and destroy them as they get unused.

 Our friends at [Digital Ocean](https://digitalocean.com/) have provided an awesome promo code if you are new to Digital Ocean.
-Please use `DOJENKINS100` to get $100 credit to use over your first 60 days.
+After signing up for DigitalOcean, use `DOJENKINS100` to get $100 credit to use over your first 60 days.
+Offer only valid for new accounts.

 ## Known Issues